 - 1. See the rubric below, which provides assessment for your search plan.
 You are proposing a possible research project, one that you can change later if you'd like.
 The goal is to state a problem relevant to a field of literary scholars.
 You can build on previous assignments in this class.
-What is the literary work (or works) you are studying?
 Do you have a coherent plan for beginning your research into a literary work (or works)?
 What questions do you want to answer?
 What are your key search terms?
 Do you have a list of journals or databases to search?
 What parts of the plan need to be more clearly defined? - 2.
 If there are any elements of your assignment that need clarification, please list them. - 3.
 What was the most important lesson you learned from this page?
 What point was confusing or difficult to understand.